 Too much oxygen can leave you panicky, tingling or feeling faint.
 I don’t suggest you alter your breathing, but instead, watch it and notice if you are focusing too much on oxygen intake.
 Seek your coaches for advice if you feel like it can assist you.

-Try these tips out, and you will see improvement not just your performance, but also your enjoyment of each session!
+Therefore, try our Eating for training and you will see improvement not just in your performance, but also your enjoyment of each session!

 See you on the mats,